 Harvest: mid to late September

-The process: Handpicked around mid-September, the must stays in contact with the skins for maceration for about 10 days.
+The process: Handpicked around mid-September, the must stay in contact with the skins for maceration for about ten days.
 The must is fermented at temperature-controlled stainless steel tanks, then the wine spends 3 months in big wooden barrels.
-After bottling it is left in the bottle for 3 months or so before release.
+After bottling, it is left in the bottle for 3 months or so before release.

 Barbera is the most common vine variety in Colli Tortonesi, historically covering over half of the total acreage.
-For many decades farmers used it to make vino sfuso (the local term for “bulk” or “house” wine) and all was fine, simple wine for simpler times.
+For many decades, farmers used it to make vino sfuso (the local term for “bulk” or “house” wine), and all was fine, simple wine for simpler times.
 Then came the epoch in which Barbera was not in demand- good nor bad.
 Many farmers left the fields and sought other ways of making a living.
 However in the latest years of the 20th century, as peoples’ search for higher quality wine grew, the few Colli Tortonesi growers and winemakers who stayed farming began to acknowledge the subpar nature of their areas Barbera.
-This harsh lesson to face; resulted in them making a collective decision to embark on making true wines of distinction.
+This harsh lesson resulted in them collectively making authentic wines of distinction.

 Today, Barbera Colli Tortornesi is at the level they pictured it would be.
-Thanks to the microclimate and the soil, along with the new mindset, it is showing its true Piedmontese character.
-The evolution of Tortonesi Barbera is here thanks, in part, to the diligence of the farming members of Cantina di Tortona.
+Thanks to the microclimate and soil, along with the new mindset, it is showing its true Piedmontese character.
+The evolution of Tortonesi Barbera is here, in part, thanks to the diligence of the farming members of Cantina di Tortona.

 Bottling: around May - June after harvest